-DMD Pathfinders was co-founded in 2014 by Mark Chapman (now Chair) and Jon Hastie (now CEO) after working together for several years on a transition programme for young people with Duchenne, run by Action Duchenne.
+DMD Pathfinders was co-founded in 2014 by Mark Chapman (now Honorary President) and Jon Hastie (now CEO) after working together for several years on a transition programme for young people with Duchenne, run by Action Duchenne.
 Through this project, a need was identified for an independent organisation to act as the voice of adults, sharing information and campaigning for better support and services.

 In 2020, with the Covid-19 pandemic and the rapid loss of services for many people living with neuromuscular conditions, DMD Pathfinders took the decision to rebrand itself as Pathfinders Neuromuscular Alliance and to focus on working with and representing people with all neuromuscular disorders, not simply Duchenne muscular dystrophy.

 Read more about our staff and trustees below:

 Jamie Hale is the joint CEO.
 They live independently in London with their partner and dog, supported by PAs.
 Jamie is studying for a MA in Philosophy, Politics and Economics of Health at UCL, and has a background in disability arts (running emerging d/Deaf and disabled theatre company CRIPtic), and in health and social care policy and research.
 According to the Shaw Trust they were one of the 100 most influential people in the UK in 2021.
 They also work as a creative and are an award-winning poet and screenwriter.
 When they’re having fun, Jamie enjoys the arts, cooking, gaming, and travel.

 Cath McNicol is an Engagement Officer for Pathfinders, and keeps in touch with members and partners, puts on online events, and encourages members to produce content for our website.
 She also works on a project that gives young people the skills to put on their own online events for Pathfinders.
 In her free time, she is a trustee for the Wheelchair Football Association and coaches and plays at a club in Middlesbrough.
 She loves to travel and, with her partner, is currently having a go at a self build campervan.